Rybelsus vs Tradjenta is a review and comparison of two novel antidiabetic medications, Semaglutide and Linagliptin.

 How to administer Rybelsus and Linagliptin?

 - Both drugs can be administered after meals.
-To reduce gastrointestinal side effects, they can also be administered between a meal.
+To reduce gastrointestinal side effects, they can also be administered between meals.

 Both Rybelsus and linagliptin should be avoided during pregnancy and by breastfeeding mothers.

-Semaglutide should be preferably stopped at least two months before a planned pregnancy.
+Semaglutide should be stopped at least two months before a planned pregnancy.

 Safety in kidney and liver diseases: